 We use an independent panel to assess how easy each oven is to use, including looking at how straightforward it is to set the ovens and grills, how clear the markings are and how easy it is to check up on food while it is cooking.

 To see how much the oven will cost to run, we test each model's energy efficiency by simulating roasting a whole chicken, which we do by heating 2kg of bricks in the main oven for 1hr 40 mins.
-Electric conventional ovens are set to 200ºC, electric fan ovens are set to 170ºC and gas ovens at gas mark 6.
-We record the amount of energy each oven uses while cooking, and we turn this into a score based on the running costs for each model.
+Electric conventional ovens are set to 200ºC, electric fan ovens to 170ºC, and gas ovens at gas mark 6.
+We record the amount of energy each oven uses while cooking, and we convert this into a score, based on the running costs for each model.

 Should I buy it?